thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = htaccess and wp-config.php File Backup and Restore =
 * Easily backup your original .htaccess and wp-config.php files in case you will need to use them to restore broken functionality.
-* Modify the contents of the currently active .htaccess or wp-config.php files from the admin dashboard with only a few clicks
+* Modify the contents of the currently active .htaccess or wp-config.php files from the admin dashboard with only a few clicks.

 = Blacklist Functionality =
 * Ban users by specifying IP addresses or use a wild card to specify IP ranges.